Azumah Nelson: Legacy

 The Azumah Nelson Sports Complex at Kaneshie in Accra was named after him.

 Biography

-In 2014 the biography of Azumah Nelson was published.
-Written by Ashley Morrison it was titled "The Professor - The Life Story of Azumah Nelson" (ISBN 978-1628571059) was published by Strategic Book Publishing.
+In 2014, a biography of Azumah Nelson was published.
+Written by Ashley Morrison, it was titled "The Professor - The Life Story of Azumah Nelson" (ISBN 978-1628571059) was published by Strategic Book Publishing.

 Personal life

-Nelson has 6 children; David Nelson Dorinda Nelson, Doris Nelson Dylis Nelson, Dalvin Nelson Deloris Nelson, the son, Dalvin Azumah Nelson Junior, whom Nelson is training as a boxer.
-His mother was known as Madam Comfort Atwei Quarcoo and his sisters are Beatrice Abiana, Theresa Louisa, Lakia Felecia and Oboshie Susana.
+Nelson has six children.
 Currently married to Priscilla Boakye Nelson.

 In July 2018, Azumah organized a fight night to celebrate his 60th birthday at the Bukom Boxing Arena.
-This event brought together fighters from highly rated gyms in the country to fight contenders in their divisions.
-Some dignitaries including Nii Lante Vanderpuiye and Nii Amarkai Amarteifio who are two former sports ministers, Ian Walker the British High Commissioner to Ghana and Peter Zwennes the president of the Ghana Boxing Authority, graced the occasion.
-In all there were five bouts, three of which were won by knockout.
+This event brought together fighters from highly-rated gyms in the country to fight contenders in their divisions.
+Some dignitaries, including formers sports ministers Nii Lante Vanderpuiye and Nii Amarkai Amarteifio, the British High Commissioner to Ghana Ian Walker, and Peter Zwennes, the president of the Ghana Boxing Authority, graced the occasion.
+In all, there were five bouts, three of which were won by knockout.